Royal oak schools:

 System: Royal Oak Schools will responsibly optimize the use of resources for improving student learning.

 In adopting these goals, the Board of Education committed to reviewing them on no less than an annual basis.

 join our team

-Royal Oak Schools Human Resources Department is committed to the recruitment and retention of top-notch employees with the determination and drive to create a positive and effective 21st century learning environment for our students.
-Our departmental goal is to build a foundation of employee excellence through rigorous performance standards, staff development and a diverse and dedicated work force which supports the mission and goals of the district.
+Royal Oak Schools Human Resources Department is committed to the recruitment and retention of top-notch employees with the determination and drives to create a positive and effective 21st-century learning environment for our students.
+Our departmental goal is to build a foundation of employee excellence through rigorous performance standards, staff development, and a diverse and dedicated workforce that supports the mission and goals of the district.

 New Hire Paperwork:

 BOARD NON-DISCRIMINATION POLICY